hgbink/OpenGoldenRuler/README.md

 who spend a lot of time to make sure the design is vertically and horizontally aligned who always want to make the designs perfect:)

+To visit the home page, please visit http://hgbink.github.io/OpenGoldenRuler/

 It is based on WPF and .NET 4.5.

 This project is under GNU v2 License.

 Key features